Nonparametric Causal Decomposition of Group Disparities: Identification, estimation, and inference

-Hence, the EIFs and one-step estimators for the decomposition components directly follow from those for $\xi_{dg}$ and $\xi_{dgg'}$.\footnote{These generic functions could also provide a basis for the estimation of Jackson and VanderWeele's (\citeyear{jackson_decomposition_2018}) version of the URED, since its change in disparity can be represented as $\xi_{0b} + \xi_{1ba}-\xi_{0ba}-\E_b(Y)$.}\footnote{Note that although the selection component is defined in terms of individual-level treatment effects in equation (\ref{eqt1}), its estimation does not require estimation of individualized treatment effects.} Under Assumptions \ref{assu1}, \ref{assu3}, and \ref{assu4}, $\xi_{dg}$ and $\xi_{dgg'}$ can be identified as the following quantities:
+Hence, the EIFs and one-step estimators for the decomposition components directly follow from those for $\xi_{dg}$ and $\xi_{dgg'}$.\footnote{These generic functions also provide a basis for the estimation of Jackson and VanderWeele's (\citeyear{jackson_decomposition_2018}) version of the URED, since its change in disparity can be represented as $\xi_{0b} + \xi_{1ba}-\xi_{0ba}-\E_b(Y)$.} Under Assumptions \ref{assu1}, \ref{assu3}, and \ref{assu4}, $\xi_{dg}$ and $\xi_{dgg'}$ can be identified as the following nonparametric functionals: